-• Over 65% of human infectious diseases are known to be transmitted by animals.

-The filthy and inhumane conditions of factory farming harbor lethal bacteria and viruses such as avian and swine flu.

-- Other diseases related to meat eating: tuberculosis, listeria, Crohn's disease, mad cow disease, campylobacter, Staphylococcus aureus, foot-and-mouth disease, HIV, the 2009 pneumonic plague outbreak in China, etc. - Antibiotics regularly administered to livestock on factory farms causes bacteria to mutate, leading to diseases that are medication-resistant.
+- Over 65% of human infectious diseases are known to be transmitted by animals. - The filthy and inhumane conditions of factory farming harbor lethal bacteria and viruses such as avian and swine flu. - Other diseases related to meat eating: tuberculosis, listeria, Crohn's disease, mad cow disease, Campylobacter infection, Staphylococcal illness, foot-and-mouth disease, HIV, pneumonic plague (as in 2009 deadly outbreak in China), etc. - Antibiotics regularly administered to livestock on factory farms causes bacteria to mutate, leading to diseases that are medication-resistant.